Vaping while pregnant: Can you vape during pregnancy?

 Is there any risk from second-hand E-cigarette smoke while pregnant?

-Vapour is exhaled by e-cigarette users as part of their vaping.
+Vapor is exhaled by e-cigarette users as part of their vaping.
 The vaping liquid contains many harmful chemicals and studies show using an e-cigarette in indoor environments may involuntarily expose nonusers to nicotine5.

 More research is needed but like with smoking it appears that second-hand smoke is a potential issue.
 Occasional exposure such as when the mother is in town is unavoidable but it is best for them to limit second-hand exposure on a frequent basis.

-How to stop vaping while pregnant?
+How to quit vaping while pregnant?

 Nicotine is dangerous for the baby and the mother and so it is best to choose a natural method of quitting smoking and vaping – one that avoids any drugs.